Golden handcuffs: Salary reduction and bonus deferral

 These two types of arrangements follow the 401k style where an executive can defer salaries and bonuses annually.

 Retirement money withdrawal

 At retirement, or in the general future, money can be withdrawn and the executive can support his or her savings using pre-tax capital.

 SERP (Supplemental Executive Retirement Plan)

 Also known as a "Top Hat" program, a SERP is funded entirely by the employer and consists of a retirement plan that implements benefits apart from those covered in other retirement plans such as IRA (Individual Retirement Account), 401(k) or NQDC plans.
-This is usually done through Permanent (Whole Life) Insurance.
+Unlike many other types of employer benefits, a SERP usually is not required to be offered to all employees, nor are there contribution limits established by the Internal Revenue Service.

 Excess Benefit Plans

 Excess Benefit Plans are NQDC plans that grant benefits only to employees whose benefits are limited by section 415 of the IRS.
 These limitations diminish the volume of benefit that some highly paid employees profit from amounts they might differently be able to gain without these constraints.